CloudLabsAI-Azure/aroworkshop/_entries/Lab 1 - Go Microservices.md

 ## Task 4: Deploy MongoDB

+In this task, you will create mongoDB from Docker hub, verify if the mongoDB pod was created successfully and retrieve mongoDB service hostname

 ### Create mongoDB from Docker hub

 Azure Red Hat OpenShift allows you to deploy a container image from Docker hub easily and we will deploy a MongoDB database service this way.
 The mandatory environment variables (user, password, database name etc.) can be passed in the ``oc new-app`` command line